benmvp/slides/md/2016-es6-developer-week.md

 ### ES3.1 vs ES4

 NOTES:
-_[7 minutes]_

 - And then there was a 10 year absence
 - ES4 was going to be a massive upgrade
 - Work on the spec stopped in `2003`
 - In `Feb 2005` Jesse James Garrett coined AJAX in a white paper
 - Work resumed in `Fall 2005`
-- Split between ES 3.1 camp (Microsoft & Yahoo) & ES4 camp (Google, Adobe, Mozilla & Opera)
+- Split between ES 3.1 (Microsoft & Yahoo) & ES4 (Google, Adobe, Mozilla & Opera)
-- Microsoft & Yahoo wanted an incremental upgrade
+- Microsoft/Yahoo wanted an incremental upgrade
 - Others still wanted the massive upgrade
 - Deep rift formed, but was finally resolved in `June 2008`